 Sales of goods pertains to consumption of food and beverage in the Club's restaurant.

 Membership dues pertain to maintenance fees paid by its members on a monthly basis.

-Other income mostly pertains to cash overage.
+Other income mostly pertains to cash overage and expired consumables.

 Cost of sales and services for the year ended December 31 consist of: